 Brazilian Portuguese is very different from the Portuguese spoken in Portugal.

-One might legitimately think that experience and language level are necessarily linked, but this is not necessarily true.
+You could legitimately think that experience and language level are linked, but this is not necessarily true.

-For example, a grad student who has grown up in Brazil is likely to provide better keys to understanding the culture of his country than a tutor (as bright as he or she may be) whose mother tongue is not Portuguese.
+For example, someone who has grown up in Brazil is likely to provide better keys to understanding the culture of his country than a tutor (as bright as he or she may be) whose mother tongue is not Portuguese.

 Similarly, for those wishing to take Brazilian Portuguese courses, it is recommended to take them with a native Brazilian, in order to become familiar with Brazilian pronunciation.
 Remember that European and Brazilian Portuguese are different from each other in more ways that just the accent.

-It will be easier to understand a conversation or even to be understood.
+It will be easier to understand a conversation, or even to be understood.
 Some differences are to be noted with the accent, but also in writing.
 Grammar and spelling may vary.
-In some cases with simple elements, but other times with entire words.
+In some cases the vocabulary is completely different.

-For example, to say “train” we say “trem” in Brazilian Portuguese but “comboio” in Portuguese.
+For example, “train” in Brazilian Portuguese is “trem”, but in European Portuguese it is “comboio”.

 For someone wishing to work in a company dealing directly with Portuguese-speaking entities and needing to master a certain number of elements quickly, looking at the tutor’s CV is essential!